How to Encourage Independent Play

 2. Don’t Interfere or Distract

 This is pretty basic, but it can be surprisingly difficult to just leave your child alone sometimes.
 Especially if they are being extra cute during their independent playtime.
+Or if you are just used to constant interaction all day everyday.

 I’ve noticed that I’m so used to making comments about what my toddler is doing or asking him questions throughout the day, that I have to catch myself sometimes when he is playing independently.
-For the most part though, it’s easy to just let him be and enjoy those moments where I get to operate independently too!

-3. Be Close By but Busy with Your Own Activity
+3. Be Close By But Busy with Your Own Activity

 PBS recommends staying close by during independent play, because it allows children to visually check in with you.
 This can help them feel secure and settled during their independent playtime.
 And this way, they are free to focus on their play tasks.